damonyoungcc/english-interview/README-T.md

 when have a image List, only render when image enters the viewport use React.lazy() and Suspense to do route-based code splitting, we visit the route and then load the component when needed. use dynamic import to load component.
-- use browser cache by setting proper response headers.
+- use browser cache by setting proper response headers
 2. reduce resource size to improve load speed
 - use webpack or vite to enable compression, minify JS and CSS files
 - do tree-shaking to remove unused code